It’s nearly Christmas.

-Once you finished spraying yourself with your new scent, trying on your swanky scarf, demolishing the turkey and shifted the haze from the Drambuie, open your 3 life changing gifts from all of us here at Mindful Presenter.
+It won’t be long now until you are spraying yourself with your new scent, trying on your swanky scarf, demolishing the turkey and sipping that Sauvignon.
+With that in mind, here are 3 christmas gifts from all of us here at Mindful Presenter.

-Here are a hand picked selection of our favourite TED Talks chosen for 3 reasons:
+Here are a hand picked selection of our favourite TED Talks this Christmas chosen for 3 reasons:

 – The power and life changing potential of their message

-– The simple yet beautiful way in which the messages are delivered
+– How simply yet beautifully the messages are delivered

 – The inherent gifts they offer each of us at this special time of year